 The cost of the depreciation schedule is 100 per cent tax deductible.

-One of the advantages to obtaining a depreciation schedule before the 30th of June is that an investor will be able to claim the fee straight back that financial year.
+One of the advantages to ordering and paying for a depreciation schedule before 30 June is that an investor will be able to claim the fee straight back that financial year.

 Partial year claims